 Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-5 of the Securities and Exchange Law Resolution not approved by the Audit Committee but approved by more than two-thirds of all Directors Company 4.
 Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No 5.
 Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Yes No 6.
 Proposed amendments to the internal control system of the Company Yes No 7.
 Proposed issuance of employee stock option certificates by the Company Yes No Voting results of the Audit Committee (14 Audit Committee approved the resolution.
-December 2021): A All members of the The Company's response to the opinion of Directors and independent Directors approve ttee: All attending Fourth session Fifteenth meeting 21 January 2022 Proposed second issuance of employee stock option certificates for 2021 by the Company Yes No Voting results of the Audit Committee (21 Audit Committee approved the resolution.
-January 2022): A ll members of the The Company's response to the opinion of Directors and independent Directors approve ttee: All attending Fourth session Sixteenth meeting 25 February 2022 1.
-Business report and consolidated financial statements of the Company for 2021 Yes No 2.
+December 2021): A All members of the The Company's response to the opinion of the Audit Committee: A Directors and independent Directors approved the resolution.
+Fourth session Fifteenth meeting 21 January 2022 Proposed second issuance of employee stock option certificates for 2021 by the Company Yes No Voting results of the Audit Committee (21 Audit Committee approved the resolution.
+January 2022): A ll members of the The Company's response to the opinion of Directors and independent Directors approve ttee: All attending Fourth session Sixteenth meeting 25 February 2022 Business report and consolidated financial statements of the Company for 2021 Yes No 2.
 Proposed distribution of remuneration to staff and Directors of the Company for 2021 Yes No 3.
 Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No 4.
 The Company's proposed issuance of the Statement of the Internal Control System in accordance with Article 24 of the Guidelines for Public Issuers in Establishing Internal Control Systems Yes No Voting results of the Audit Committee (25 Audit Committee approved the resolution.
-February 2022): A Il members of the
+February 2022): A all members of the

-Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-5 of the Securities and Exchange Law Resolution not approved by the Audit Committee but approved by more than two-thirds of all Directors The Company's response to the opinion of Directors and independent Directors approve ttee: All attending Fourth session Seventeenth meeting 22 April 2022 Proposed amendments to the "Procedures for Acquisition or Disposal of Assets" of the Company Yes No 2.
-Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Yes No Voting results of the Audit Committee (22 April Committee approved the resolution. mbers of the Audit The Company's response to the opinion of Directors and independent Directors approve ttee: All attending Fourth session Eighteenth meeting 6 May 2022 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 2.
+Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-5 of the Securities and Exchange Law Resolution not approved by the Audit Committee but approved by more than two-thirds of all Directors The Company's response to the opinion of Directors and independent Directors approved ttee: All attending Fourth session Seventeenth meeting 22 April 2022 Proposed amendments to the "Procedures for Acquisition or Disposal of Assets" of the Company Yes No 2.
+Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Yes No Voting results of the Audit Committee (22 A Committee approved the resolution. oting results of the Audit Committee (22 April 2022): All members of the Audit ommittee approved the resolution.
+The Company's response to the opinion of the Audit Committee: All attending Directors and independent Directors approved the resolution.
+Fourth session Eighteenth meeting 6 May 2022 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 2.
 Proposed capital injection in cash by Eastech (Huizhou) Co., Ltd. Yes No Voting results of the Audit Committee (6 May 2022): All members of the Audit Committee approved the resolution.
-The Company's response to the opinion of Directors and independent Directors approve ttee: All attending
+The Company's response to the opinion of the Audit Committee: All attending Directors and independent Directors approved the resolution.